 As the demolition loomed In the fall of 2018, the Commissioners petitioned the County Court of Common Pleas for an injunction to stop the Fish & Boat Commission from moving ahead with the project after receiving approval this spring from the PA Department of Environmental Protection to proceed.

-The Court granted a temporary stay to give the three entities time to work out a possible solution.
-A follow up proceeding was postponed until March 2019 to allow the County's representatives to complete hydraulic and hydrologic studies at the site.
-The engineering work was recently completed, and the Commissioners will resume their negotiations with the Fish & Boat Commission and the PA Department of Environmental Protection.
+The Court granted a temporary stay to give the three entities time to work out a possible solution, allowing the County's representatives to complete hydraulic and hydrologic studies at the site.

 In the intervening months, the county pursued negotiations with the Fish & Boat Commission as well as the Department of Environmental Protection, which had labeled Hankins Pond a high hazard dam and required the breaching to protect life and property downstream.
 A smaller breach had already been cut from the Delaware & Hudson Canal-era dam in 2013.